RoadieHQ/marketing-site/content/docs/getting-started/overview/index.md

 ## 3. [Installing plugins](/docs/getting-started/configuring-backstage-plugins/)

 Roadie supports many open-source Backstage plugins out of the box.
-See the[Plugins & Integrations](/docs/integrations/) page for a full list of supported plugins, and dedicated instructions for each one.
+See the [Plugins & Integrations](/docs/integrations/) page for a full list of supported plugins, and dedicated instructions for each one.
 The list of available plugins is also visible to admins in the Administration area.

 ## 4. [Configuring the Roadie UI](/docs/getting-started/configure-ui/)